gini/gini-mobile-ios/HealthSDK/GiniHealthSDK/Documentation/source/Testing.md

 #### Payment Review

-By clicking the `Pay the invoice` button on a payment component view you should see the ReviewFragment, which shows the invoice's pages and the payment information.
+By clicking the `Pay the invoice` button on a `Payment Component` view you should see the `Payment Review screen`, which shows the invoice's pages and the payment information.
 It also allows editing the payment information.
 The `To the banking app` button should have the icon and colors of the banking app, which was selected in the payment component view.

 Check that the extractions and the document preview are shown and then press the `Pay` button: